chikingsley/rivena-ai-expo/references/tamagui-troubleshooting-notes.md

    - Synchronizing multiple elements requires a shared animation driver
    - Reducing state updates during animation improves performance
    - For complex animations, consider specialized libraries like Reanimated
+   - Extract animation duration from keyboard events: `event.duration || 250`
+   - Use Bezier curves to match iOS keyboard animation: `Easing.bezier(0.17, 0.59, 0.4, 0.77)`
+   - Delay state updates until after animations complete to prevent UI jumps
+   - Use `Animated.parallel()` to run multiple animations simultaneously
+   - Use `interpolate()` to map values from one range to another
+   - Not all properties can be animated with `interpolate()` - `display` is one that causes errors
+   - When encountering animation errors, simplify the approach - animate size instead of opacity + display
+   - Add `overflow: 'hidden'` when animating container heights to properly clip content
+   - Avoid mixing animated positioning with state-based layout changes
+   - Use refs instead of state when tracking values that shouldn't trigger re-renders
+   - Prevent duplicate animations with guard clauses
+   - Use `Animated.add` and `Animated.subtract` for complex dynamic calculations

 8. **Incremental Implementation**: When troubleshooting UI issues, start with simpler components and gradually add complexity to isolate the problem.